Isaac Paredes Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.
+- The Rangers' 3.65 team ERA ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender 58 home runs (0.9 per game), the second-fewest in baseball.
+- Rangers pitchers combine to give up 59 home runs (0.9 per game), the second-fewest in baseball.

-- Eovaldi makes the start for the Rangers, his 13th of the season.
-He is 8-2 with a 2.24 ERA and 77 strikeouts in 80 1/3 innings pitched.
+- Perez gets the start for the Rangers, his 13th of the season.
+He is 6-1 with a 3.97 ERA and 49 strikeouts through 68 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Seattle Mariners, the right-hander threw six scoreless innings while surrendering one hit.
+- His most recent time out came on Tuesday against the St. Louis Cardinals, when the lefty went seven innings, surrendering no earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.